realnimish/polkadot-amm/tutorial.md

 }
 ```

-`swapToken1GivenToken2` actually swaps the amount instead of just giving an estimate.
-It takes the amount of Token2 that the user wants to receive and specifies the maximum amount of Token1 she is willing to exchange for it.
+`swapToken1GivenToken2` takes the amount of Token2 that the user wants to receive and specifies the maximum amount of Token1 she is willing to exchange for it.
 If the required amount of Token1 exceeds the limit then the swap is cancelled.

 ```rust
 /// Swaps given amount of Token1 to Token2 using algorithmic price determination